Mackenzie Arnold: International career

 Arnold received her first call-up to the Australian national team for a tour of the United States in 2012.
 She made her debut in November that year, keeping a clean sheet in a win over Chinese Taipei in the 2013 EAFF Women's East Asian Cup preliminary round 2.
 Arnold began to feature regularly in national squads in 2013, with previous incumbent goalkeepers Melissa Barbieri and Lydia Williams unavailable.
 Following their returns, Arnold was not included in the national setup for some time, before returning for the 2015 Cyprus Cup in March 2015.

 Arnold was included as one of three goalkeepers in the Matildas squad for the 2015 World Cup in Canada.

 She was selected in the Australia squad for the 2016 Summer Olympics as one of two goalkeepers in the squad along with Lydia Williams, and played one match in the tournament, a group stage win over Zimbabwe.

 Arnold was named to the Matildas squad for the 2019 World Cup in France.

 Arnold was a member of the Matildas Tokyo 2020 Olympics squad.
 The Matildas qualified for the quarter-finals and beat Great Britain before being eliminated in the semi-final with Sweden.
 In the playoff for the Bronze medal they were beaten by the USA.

 Arnold is a member of the Matildas 2023 FIFA Women's World Cup squad, goalkeeping for all of Australia's Group B matches.
 She was named player of the match after saving three spot kicks in the quarter-final penalty shoot out to see the Matildas progress to the final four for the first time.
 This led to many internet memes praising her performance, with some online describing her as the "Brick Wall" and the "Minister for Defence".

 On 4 June 2024, Arnold was named in the Matildas team that qualified for the 2024 Paris Olympics, her third Olympic games selection.

+Arnold was part of the Matildas squad which finished as runners-up at the 2026 AFC Women's Asian Cup following a 1–0 loss to Japan in the tournament's final on 21 March 2026.

 Personal life

 Arnold dated Scottish footballer Kirsty Smith between 2022 and 2024 while they both played for West Ham.

-During the COVID-19 pandemic, Arnold discovered she has significant hearing loss and she now wears hearing aids off the pitch.
-In 2023, she partnered with Audika, a well-known hearing clinic and service provider in Australia, to tackle the stigma of hearing loss.

 Arnold supports the Brisbane Broncos in the National Rugby League (NRL).